tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 ```
 This endpoint allows users to leave a comment on a recipe if they are logged in.
 A user can get a list of all the recipe comments.
 Permissions are implemented so that a user can only update and delete their own comments.
 ![recipe comment](repo_images/recipe_comment.png)
-> + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to comment on a recipe so that I can have my users shaire their opinions on content.
+> + As a developer using Nonna's Kitchen backend to build applications, I want an endpoint to comment on a recipe so that I can have my users share their opinions on content.

 ## Recipe Rating Endpoint
 ```